Dog Home Pain Treatment: Stiff Joints, Neck, & Legs

 Horsetail has the ability to heal bone and connective tissue thanks to its bioactive silicon, which aids in the formation of bone, cartilage, skin, and other connective tissues.
 It combines well with glucosamine and chondroitin supplements for optimal joint health.
-Horsetail shouldn’t be used in dogs with heart problems or high blood pressure.
+You shouldn’t give horsetail to dogs with heart problems or high blood pressure.
 It should also be avoided in nursing dogs.

 #17 – Alfalfa

 Alfalfa can help with arthritis and is safe to give every day.
-You’ll want to use alfalfa that hasn’t flowered yet, and avoid giving the seeds as they can cause blood disorders.
+You’ll want to use alfalfa that hasn’t flowered yet.
+Also, avoid giving the seeds as they can cause blood disorders.

 #18 – Glucosamine/chondroitin and MSM

-Hopefully you’ve found a few things on this list to be helpful in your quest to improve your dog’s quality of life!
+Hopefully you’ve found a few helpful answers to, “what home remedy can I give my dog for arthritis?” in this list.
+These remedies can be helpful in your quest to improve your dog’s quality of life!